Colt Detective Special: The Fitz Special

-Although historians disagree, it's believed that somewhere between 40 and 200 Fitz Specials left the Colt factory, made from various Colt revolvers, by Fitzgerald himself.
-The Fitz Special was the precursor to the modern snubnosed revolver and specifically the prototype for the Colt Detective Special, the first production two-inch snubnosed revolver.
-Even after the introduction of the Detective Special in 1927, Fitz continued to make custom revolvers for special clientele.
+John Henry Fitzgerald, an employee of Colt Firearms from 1918 to 1944, first came up with the Fitz Special concept around the mid-1920s based on a .38 Special Colt Police Positive Special revolver.

 The Detective Special

-Colt was so impressed with the Fitz Special that they decided to produce a sightly less radical version, the Detective Special, which is simply a shortened and somewhat streamlined Colt Police Positive Special.
+Colt was so impressed with the Fitz Special that they decided to produce a sightly less radical version, the Detective Special.

+It is simply a shortened and somewhat streamlined Colt Police Positive Special.
 The Detective Special proved to be an instant success and was made until 1996.

+In 1996, lackluster sales saw the elimination of the Detective Special from the product line.

+Design

+The Detective Special uses a slightly smaller frame than the Colt Official Police or Smith & Wesson Model 10 (K-Frame) revolvers, but is larger than the five-shot Smith & Wesson Model 36/Model 38/Model 42 (J-frame) revolvers.

 Colt's Detective Special went through several issues or series.

+First Series

 The First Series was produced from 1927 to 1946.
 Compared to later production models, the First Series used a narrower frame, with reduced clearance between the frontstrap of the gripframe and the rear of the trigger guard.

 Other distinctive features included a shorter ejector rod with an ungrooved, knurled tip; a checkered hammer spur and cylinder latch, a "half-moon"–shaped front sight, and an overlapping screw and locking pin set-up on the right side of the frame.
 Grip panels were wooden.

 A rounded butt on the metal frame became standard in 1933, but pieces with the original square butt (like that of the Police Positive Special) continued to be produced into the 1940s.